 WNY has been at the forefront of child care and learning initiatives in the country for more than a century.
 As far back as 1881, Maria M. Love, a prominent Buffalonian and social services advocate, established the Fitch Crèche.
 This program was nationally recognized as the first child care center in the United States, providing child care, medical care, and early education for young children of poor, working women.
 Even then, in an era where little was known about child development, local advocates established programs and services that improved the lives of children and families in our community.

 Throughout the 20th century, the need for child care and programs that supported children and families continued to grow.
-Increased numbers of women participating in the workforce, changing family structures, research on brain development and the importance of early learning experiences, and economic development furthered the need for access to high quality and affordable child care all over the country, including the WNY area.
+Increased numbers of women participating in the workforce, changing family structures, research on brain development and the importance of early learning experiences, and economic development furthered the need for access to high-quality and affordable child care all over the country, including the WNY area.
 Legislation to support children and families also increased in this time period.
-Programs such as Head Start were created, and creation of child care regulations and financial assistance supports for working families were instituted
+Programs such as Head Start were created, and the creation of child care regulations and financial assistance supports for working families were instituted.

 The 1980s brought transformative change to the systems that support children and families.
 Leading the way in NYS was a group of dedicated volunteers in Erie County who came together to look at the child care needs of our local community.
 These individuals represented a broad spectrum of the human service system as well as the local legal, educational, political and business communities.
 In 1987, with support from the United Way of Buffalo and Erie County, the Wendt Foundation, and the YWCA, the Child Care Coalition of the Niagara Frontier, Inc. was born.

 The first focus of the new agency was helping families find affordable, high-quality child care programs for their children.
 In 1989, the agency received its first state contract and became the only agency in Erie County to provide child care resource and referral services to families and child care providers in the area.